Two Year Diploma Course

 What will happen next?

 Your application will be assessed by the Course Director and the Board of Trustees.
-Shortlisted applicants will be contacted and invited for a practical day of making and an informal interview in Stoke on Trent.
+Shortlisted applicants will be contacted and will be invited for a practical day of making and an informal interview in Stoke on Trent.
 This is an opportunity for you to meet us, and for us to meet you and to assess your current skill level.
-The interview and making days will be Thursday the 20th of July.
+The interview and making days will be the 5th, 6th and 14 April 2019.

 If you have an enquiry concerning your application, please contact us using the contact form on the contact page or emailing firstname.lastname@example.org